ecoricemon/erased-generic-trait/README.md

 ## When to use

 - When you want to make a trait obejct from a trait having generic methods.
 - When generic methods have only one kind of bounds.
-(Please look at example below)
 - When generic methods require 'static lifetime.
-- When you can know all types that are passed to generic methods.
+- When you can know all types that are passed to generic methods before converting into a trait object.

 ## Motivation